EdwardDeaver/ControlMyLights/README.md

 ## Analytics
 ### MongoDB datastore ( Any DB can be used, in place of MongoDB a listener just needs to be created)
-#### Gets data from: SocketIO Local /colordata
+This is used to deter
-This is used to determine endagment rates per user and endagement per platform, as well as what colors were chosen most often.
+mine endagment rates per user and endagement per platform, as well as what colors were chosen most often.

 Information stored:
    - source: String - source of the data (ex.
 Twitch, website)